gentoo-mirror/SarahMiaOverlay/README.md

 **Other**

-This overlay contains other packages that either fixes or adds unlisted versions/features.
+This overlay contains a few other packages that either fixes or adds unlisted versions/features elsewhere.

-## Installation
+## Installation:

 **Overlay**